 artMRKT, held annually, was my entrée to climate-controlled pavilions.
 If this sort of class does not impress, the selection of works in years past, or, for that matter, their list of affiliated galleries is sure to.
 While I was only a teenager at the time—and therefore my travels to the VIP tent could not be supplemented with the loads of adult refreshment that was offered—I remember being floored by the quality of artwork that was presented at artMRKT.
 It was almost as if I was walking through a museum, what with the original work by artists who also have their work on the walls of the Museum of Modern Art in New York.
-The small paintings and interesting, early work of Andy Warhol was set against a backdrop of enormous sculpture work by artists such as Hans Van de Bovenkamp.
+The small paintings and interesting, early works of Andy Warhol were set against a backdrop of monumental sculpture work by artists such as Hans Van de Bovenkamp.
 All this, along with the generous hospitality provided by the Bridgehampton Historical Society, made for the art fair experience of a lifetime—and a needed respite from the humid mid-July conditions.

-Art Southampton is in its first year here, but shares its roots with Art Miami, the premier art fair based in Southern Florida.
-The event hopes to impress sophisticated East Enders with a selection of 43 American and foreign galleries, ranging from acclaimed local galleries like Gallery Valentine and the McNeill Art Group, to London galleries like the Cynthia Corbett Gallery, even an exhibitor from Helsinki, Galerie Forsblom.
+Art Southampton is in its first year, but shares roots with Art Miami, the premier art fair based in Southern Florida.
+The event hopes to impress sophisticated East Enders with a selection from 43 American and foreign galleries, ranging from acclaimed local galleries like Gallery Valentine and the McNeill Art Group, to London galleries like the Cynthia Corbett Gallery, even an exhibitor from Helsinki, Galerie Forsblom.
 While being a truly international affair—which is all well and good, but not distinctive or all that hip here on the East End—Art Southampton will attempt to bring change in the Hamptons on a local level by hosting an Opening Night VIP Preview to benefit the Southampton Hospital and a screening of HEARTBEAT, a film about famous sculptor John Chamberlain, to benefit the Ross School.